MewPurPur/GodSVG/README.md

 In the inspector, you can hover each tag's fields to see which attribute they represent.
 You may select tags in the viewport on the right or the inspector on the left, and right-click to do operations on them, like deleting them (can be done with the Delete key) moving them up or down (can also be done with Ctrl+Up and Ctrl+Down), duplicating them (can also be done with Ctrl+D), or moving them within the inspector by drag-and-dropping.

 Pathdata attributes have a very complex editor that allows for selecting individual path commands with a lot of similarities to tags.
 You can right-click the path command and click "Insert After", then pick the one you want.
-If you're used to SVG paths, you can also use the M, L, H, V, Z, A, Q, T, C, S keys to insert a new path command after a selected one; pressing Shift will also make the command absolute instead of relative.
+If you're used to SVG paths, you can also use the M, L, H, V, Z, A, Q, T, C, S keys to insert a new path command after a selected one; pressing Shift will also make the new command absolute instead of relative.

+To export the graphic, use the Export button on top of the code editor.

 ## Community and contributing